BoschSmartHome/bosch-shc-api-docs/README.md

 ### Terms of Usage

-**By using the documentation to enable interoperability you agree to the following terms:**
+**By using the Documentation to enable interoperability you agree to the following terms:**

 The use of the API only applies to private, non-profit individuals.
 A commercial use in any way, either direct or indirect, is prohibited.

-Using the API requires identification against the local Smart Home Controller with an individual client id and client name that starts with "oss_" followed by the name of the open source project or the name of the developer.
+Using the API requires identification against the local Smart Home Controller with an individual Client ID and Client name that starts with "oss_" followed by the name of the open source project or the name of the developer.

-The client must register with the primary role of "ROLE_RESTRICTED_CLIENT".
+The Client must register with the primary role "ROLE_RESTRICTED_CLIENT".

 The use of claims (e.g. “works with Bosch”) or trademarks (e.g. Bosch logos of any kind) that indicates a direct or indirect involvement with Bosch is prohibited.

-Bosch Smart Home may at its sole and exclusive discretion, change, alter, modify, add and remove features, content and other materials of the documentation and/or API at any time.
+Bosch Smart Home may at its sole and exclusive discretion, change, alter, modify, add and remove features, content and other materials of the Documentation and/or API at any time.
 Bosch Smart Home may suspend or discontinue any feature or functionality provided at any time without any prior notice, obligation or liability.
-The developer is aware that changes in the API might require changes in the client.
+The developer is aware that changes in the API might require changes in the Client.
 The costs for such changes have to be borne by the developer.

 Any technical implementation and fulfillment of system requirements of the API is the sole responsibility of the developer.
 Developers are obliged to adhere to the requirements of the API, particularly regarding the correct technical integration and use of the API (see documentation).
-The user acknowledges that an incorrect technical integration or use may lead to defects in the functions of the API, or even the entire client, or the connected Bosch Smart Home Devices.
+The user acknowledges that an incorrect technical integration or use may lead to defects in the functions of the API, or even the entire Client, or the connected Bosch Smart Home Devices.

 Developers are obliged to comply with any and all of these guidelines, which are specified in this document.
-Developers shall, in particular, not bypass any authentication or encryption mechanisms, or misuse API interfaces for purposes other than those which are clearly intended by this documentation (e.g. reading data from the Bosch Smart Home System).
+Developers shall, in particular, not bypass any authentication or encryption mechanisms, or misuse API interfaces for purposes other than those which are clearly intended by this Documentation (e.g. reading Data from the Bosch Smart Home System).

-Developers shall not use the API for any action that can cause damages due to the interaction of the API or the client with the home appliances (e.g. by bypassing security prompts on the home appliances, or by executing commands that can cause harm to life or limb, or to the home appliances, or to any other goods).
+Developers shall not use the API for any action that can cause damages due to the interaction of the API or the Client with the home appliances (e.g. by bypassing security prompts on the home appliances, or by executing commands that can cause harm to life or limb, or to the home appliances, or to any other goods).

-Developers may produce and reproduce this documentation for their own use, but may not share a modified or derived version of this documentation.
+Developers may produce and reproduce this Documentation for their own use, but may not share a modified or derived version of this Documentation.

 Developers shall fully comply with all applicable legal provisions when using the API, including but not limited to, copyright, trademark rights and data protection.